 Do not publish documentation for file space management.

-Avoid Truncate Feature
+Avoid Truncate

 The HDF5 Library tracks two pieces of information about the size of an HDF5 file in memory.
 The “end of allocation” (EOA) value indicates how much of the file has been allocated for use by some piece of the HDF5 file format.
 The “end of file” (EOF) value indicates the location of the highest byte actually written in the file by the HDF5 Library.
-These two values are frequently not the same during normal operation of the library.
+These two values are frequently not the same during the normal operation of the library.
 Currently, the library changes the file’s size from its current size (EOF) to the EOA value before setting the EOF value to the EOA value and stores the [modified] EOF value in the file’s superblock.

 As setting the file’s size is fairly expensive, this feature allows the library to not change the file’s size by storing the EOA value along with the unmodified EOF value in the superblock.
 To support this feature, the library will store the file’s EOA information in an EOA message, which is located in the superblock extension.

-Please refer to <<Avoid Truncate documentation>> for detailed description.
+See the as yet unwritten <<Avoid Truncate documentation>> for more information.

 Proposed Format Change for Avoid Truncate

 The information stored in the EOA message is listed below: